kineticfire-labs/java-util/README.md

 # Key Capabilities
-Key capabilities of java-utils include:
+Key capabilities of java-util include:
 1. Ease of execution of commands on the command line with flexible return types (ExecUtils)
 2. Retrieving username and UID (SystemUtils)
 3. Validating bash/sh scripts (SystemUtils)